Coal-seam fire: Extinguishing coal fires

 Efforts are underway to refine this method, for example with additives to the quenching water or with alternative extinguishing agents.

 Underground coal-seam fires are customarily quenched by inertisation through mine rescue personnel.
 Toward this end the affected area is isolated by dam constructions in the galleries.
 Then an inert gas, usually nitrogen, is introduced, usually making use of available pipelines.

-In 2004, the Chinese government claimed success in extinguishing a mine fire at a colliery near Urumqi in China's Xinjiang province that had been burning since 1874.
+In 2004, the Chinese government claimed success in extinguishing a mine fire at a colliery near Urumqi, Xinjiang that had been burning since 1874.
 However, a March 2008 Time magazine article quotes researcher Steven Q. Andrews as saying, "I decided to go to see how it was extinguished, and flames were visible and the entire thing was still burning. ...
 They said it was put out, and who is to say otherwise?"

-A jet engine unit, known as Gorniczy Agregat Gasniczy (GAG), was developed in Poland and successfully used for fighting coal fires and displacing firedamp in mines.
+A jet engine unit, known as Górniczy Agregat Gaśniczy (GAG), was developed in Poland and successfully used for fighting coal fires and displacing firedamp in mines.

 Putting out the fires can be expensive for local government, so may be funded by central government.
 Time magazine reported in July 2010 that less expensive alternatives for extinguishing coal-seam fires were beginning to reach the market, including heat-resistant grouts and a fire-smothering nitrogen foam, with other innovative solutions on the way.